carpentries-incubator/gap-lesson/index.md

 > ## Prerequisites {.prereq}
 >
+> The lesson is oriented to learners possessing the minimal theoretical
+> background (at least at the level of undergraduate group theory course)
+> and willing to learn how the concepts from abstract algebra may be
+> explored using computational tools.
+> No previous experience of working with GAP is required.
+>
 > Learners need to understand the concepts of files and directories
-> (including home and working directories) and know how to start GAP.
+> (including home and working directories) and know only how to start GAP.

 > ## Getting ready {.getready}
 > 1. In your home directory, create a new directory called `avgord`